 Watch this short video to see how it works:

-While not necessary I have had a few times when I wish I had another pot.
+While not necessary I have had a few times when I wish I had a second inner pot.
 Especially if I am cooking back to back things in my Instant Pot, it would be nice to make a quick transition without having to clean the pot.

 The stainless steel pot is the same one that came with your Instant Pot.
 I have not had much issues which food sticking to it.
 I would rather sear in the stainless steel pot.
 However if you cook a lot of sticky things like oatmeal and rice in your Instant Pot then I could see spending the money on a non-stick pot.